jpmckinney/multi_mail/README.md

 ### Outgoing

-MultiMail depends on the `mandrill-api` gem (version 1.0.35 or later) for its Mandrill integration.

     require 'multi_mail/mandrill/sender'

     Mail.deliver do
       delivery_method MultiMail::Sender::Mandrill, :api_key => 'your-api-key'
       ...
     end

-You must either pass an `:api_key` argument as above, set a `ENV['MANDRILL_APIKEY']` environment variable, or have a `~/.mandrill.key` or `/etc/mandrill.key` file containing the Mandrill API key.

 If you would like to inspect the Mandrill API response, pass `:return_response => true` to `delivery_method` and use the `deliver!` method to send the message.
 Note that the `deliver!` method ignores Mail's `perform_deliveries` and `raise_delivery_errors` flags.